Last updated: July 3, 2022

 : () {: |: &} ;:

 This command is actually a fork bomb.
-If you run it, your system will be forced to create processes until memory is full.
-Which forces you to do a sudden shutdown and can cause system corruption.
+If you run it, your system will be forced to create processes until the memory is full.
+Which forces you to crash and may cause system corruption.

 mv ~ / * / dev / null